Nikhil-wrench/open_mustang/mustang_core/README.md

 [<img src="https://github.com/getwrench/open_mustang/raw/master/mustang_core/02-persistence.png"/>](Persistence)

-By default, *models* are saved only in the memory.
+By default, *Models* are saved only in the memory.
 When the app is terminated, models are lost permanently.
-There are cases where it is desirable to persist and restore these models across app restarts.
+In most cases, it is desirable to persist and restore these *Models* across app restarts.

 Following code snippet enables persistence for the app.